 FINAC noted the presentation by the Secretariat on the Financial Statements of WMO for 2023, particularly related to the financial results for 2023 with focus on the comparison to 2022 and the financial position of WMO at 31 December 2023.

 FINAC noted the report of the External Auditor, which included an unqualified audit opinion.
 FINAC expressed appreciation for the work of the External Auditor, the risk-based approach utilized, and the resulting recommendations.
 FINAC noted the issuance by the external auditors of 19 audit recommendations and 3 audit suggestions related to the 2023 financial audit.
 FINAC appreciated the Secretary-General’s acceptance of the recommendations.
 FINAC also noted that 11 of the 36 audit recommendations from financial statement audits of 2022 and prior years had been implemented by the Secretariat, 8 of the audit recommendations have been implemented and the implementation is being monitored by the external auditors, 5 additional audit recommendations had been closed and superseded by related recommendations issued in 2023, and that progress had been made on the remaining 12 audit recommendations from 2022 and prior years.
 In addition.
 FINAC noted that 5 of the 14 recommendations and suggestions from the Cybersecurity audit performed in 2022 had been implemented and progress was being made on the remaining 9 recommendations and suggestions.

+The Committee suggested that the external auditor included in its future reports a more analytical review of WMO financial health by means of ratio analysis and other relevant measures.

+FINAC noted the need to ensure the financial processes, specifically the internal control processes, in WMO continue to be examined and improved.
+FINAC also noted the need to ensure the implementation of the new ERP system focuses on a strong internal control environment and increased automation.
+FINAC further noted the need for WMO to continue investing in improving cybersecurity and data protection, as highlighted by the External Auditors.

+FINAC stated there was a perceived difference between the assurance provided in the Statement on Internal Control as compared to that provided in the Accountability Report of the Internal Oversight Office.
+The Secretariat responded that the issues raised by the Internal Oversight Office do not represent material weaknesses and do not have an impact on the reliability of financial reporting.
+As such, the Secretariat reiterated the appropriateness of the assurance provided in the Statement on Internal Control and its commitment to continue fostering a strong internal control environment.

 Recommendation 3: